Skip to main content

 Medical Conditions + English

 • Canine acne is an inflammatory disorder of the lips and the skin of the muzzle.
-Dogs with mild cases of acne often have red bumps or pustules on their skin.
-This can, in more severe cases, lead to generalized swelling of the lips and muzzle, bleeding wounds, or scabs on the face.
-Commonly affected breeds include Boxers, English Bulldogs, Great Danes, German Shorthaired Pointers, and others.
-A variety of treatments are available and depend on the underlying cause of the acne.
+Dogs with mild cases of acne often have red bumps or pustules (pimples) on their skin, which can, in more severe cases, lead to generalized swelling of the lips and muzzle, bleeding wounds, or scabs on the face.

 • Acute kidney injury (AKI), previously referred to as acute renal failure, is the sudden failure of the kidneys to perform normal filtration duties.
 AKI leads to accumulation of toxins and other metabolic wastes in the bloodstream, dehydration, electrolyte imbalances, and disturbances in the acid-base balance of the blood.
 AKI is potentially reversible if diagnosed early and treated aggressively.